andrewbridge/wnpm/README.md

 ### `wnpm.get(string query, object opts)`

 Load an NPM package into the browser.
+Returns a Promise which will resolve on load completion of reject if the load aborts at any point.

 - `query`: The NPM package name
 - `opts`: An object of options